 The Union and Agency have agreed to stay processing the grievances while an attempt is made to resolve portions of the matter, and the parties have agreed to deal with the five cylinders together.

 In January of 2017, the parties agreed upon which positions should be FLSA Exempt and which should be non-exempt.
 The next stage of the case is to recover damages for the Union on behalf of bargaining unit employees.
 Employees covered by the FLSA may be entitled to compensation for suffered or permitted overtime, and employees covered by FEPA may be entitled to pay for work that was ordered or induced to be performed but not paid properly.
 Additionally, there are damages which flow from the Agency’s failure to properly designate certain employees as FLSA non-exempt.
+The Parties will try to resolve these issues amicably.

 If you are or were in the AFGE local 3313 bargaining unit at DOT, please contact us if you believe you have information to share about overtime for which you did not receive proper compensation.